-No. You are not required to provide any specific information to the Title IX coordinator unless you would like a formal disciplinary action to be taken against the alleged assailant.
+No. You are not required to provide any specific information to the Title IX Director unless you would like a formal disciplinary action to be taken against the alleged assailant.
 Reporting parties should be aware that not identifying the responding party may limit the University’s ability to respond comprehensively.

 In cases where no suspect is identified, the goal of the Title IX office is to offer supportive resources to the reporting individual.

 Do not contact the reporting party.
 You should talk with someone who can serve as a support advisor to you.
-You will be contacted and asked to meet with the Title IX coordinator.
+You will be contacted and asked to meet with the Title IX Director.
 You do not need to provide any specific information to the coordinator.
 However, the coordinator will provide you with important information about options for support and about the process.
 You may also wish to talk to a confidential resource.

 If you experienced a sexual assault, you may go to the Licking Memorial Hospital for a rape kit.
 Do not shower or brush your teeth.
 Do not wash your clothes.
 Put any clothes or bedding that might contain evidence in a paper bag.
 If you do not wish to call the sheriff or go to the hospital, Campus Safety may store this evidence.

 Save all other evidence of the event(s), including text messages, emails, notes/letters, photographs, etc.